How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 1.
 Choose a high-performance hosting provider

-Hosting is the backbone of your website.
-If your server is slow, no plugin or theme will save you.
-Look for providers that offer:
+Your hosting is the foundation of your website.
+If your server is slow, no plugin or theme will fully fix the problem.

 • WordPress-optimised environments

-• Managed hosting features for updates and security
+• Managed features for updates, security, and performance

-If you are on a budget shared plan, consider upgrading to managed WordPress hosting or a VPS for better performance.
+If you’re currently on a basic shared hosting plan, upgrading to managed WordPress hosting or a VPS can make a noticeable difference to your site speed.

 It doesn’t matter how many speed optimizations you do – if your hosting is slow, everything else suffers.
 Good hosting is like a solid foundation for a house.
 Start there.